microsoft/lagscope/README.md

 ### Building & installing lagscope

 On Linux, install cmake & gcc.

-On Windows, install cmake & Visual studio with C compiler.
+On Windows, install cmake by select 'C++ build tools' if install from Build Tools for Visual Studio OR by select 'Desktop development with C++' if install from Visual Studio.

 Run the following commands in terminal shell on Linux and in Developer Command Prompt on Windows.

 ```
 cd src